alexKleider/phInfo/README.md

 about which computer is being used and for what purpose.

-The `Raspberry Pi` (or any other `Debian` based machine that you may be trying to configure) will be referred to as your `target` machine.
-Your laptop or other (preferably Linux) computer (it could even be another `Raspberry Pi`) will be refereed to as your `staging` machine.
+The `Raspberry Pi` (or any other `Debian` based machine that you may be trying to configure to use as a content server) will be referred to as your `target` machine.
+Your laptop or other (preferably Linux) computer (it could even be another `Raspberry Pi`) will be referred to as your `staging` machine.
 It will be assumed that your `staging` machine will have `Linux` as its operating system.
 There's a good chance that an Apple (running OSX) will work the same (not tested) but if your OS is by `MicroSoft`, you'll have to look for instruction elsewhere.

 ## The Process

 The process is divided up into the following steps.
+Some are specific for the `Raspberry Pi`.
+These include the first two and the 4th.
-The first three,  the 6th (Updating ...) and the 8th (Network ...) are specific to the `Raspberry Pi`.
+The 6th (Configuring ...,)  7th (Updating ...)( and the 9th
+(Network ...) are also specific to the `Raspberry Pi` but if you are using some other target machine, these same instructions could probably be fairly easily adapted.
+Updating and Upgrading might work as is since pretty standard `Debian` commands are used;
-If using a different target machine the first three will probably be of no relevance.
-Updating and Upgrading might work as is; Network Setup will almost certainly differ.
+Network Setup will almost certainly differ.
 Look over the code and modify to suit your use case.

 Sensible defaults are chosen for everything so if using a Raspberry Pi, there'll be no necessity to modify anything.

     * Raspberry Pi Acquisition
     * SD Card Preparation (RASPBIAN-LITE)
+    * Staging Machine Preparation
+    * IP Address Discovery
+    * Log on to the Target Machine
     * Configuring (`raspi-config`) the Pi
-    * Preparation of the Staging Machine
-    * Log on to the Target Machine
     * Updating and Upgrading the Raspberry Pi
     * Installation of Utilities
     * Network Setup  (Specific to Pi's hardware)